jessicakan789/Project1B/README.md

 Project carried out by Jade Allum and Jessica Kan

-Contributers Jack Clark and Maliha Hakim
+Contributers Jack Clark and Maliha Hakim (BUSCO)

 Property of University of Bath